Hero

 The family and guests filed out in the direction of the brandy while Grant headed to his room.
 Stopping at the foot of the stairs, he remembered his grandmother and turned to wish her a happy birthday and a good night’s sleep.
 There, in the warm candlelight, he found Clara and Maybelle in each other’s arms, slowly swaying as if music were playing for them.
 It was a lovely moment he didn’t dare interrupt, so he took soft steps in the opposite direction and returned to his reading.

 It was close to midnight when Grant realized he had spent more than an hour on his bed, not moving, thinking, or looking at anything.
 The uninvited emptiness that had visited so often since his mid-teens was heavy, and it grew heavier as time passed, yet setting it down wasn’t within his power.
 Nothing was.
 Not the unconscious withdrawal from his surroundings nor the daily bouts of crippling fear and fatigue.
-His powerlessness brought on a maddening despair, an ever-present reminder that there was no solution, no drug or procedure that could uncross the wires in his brain, and there never would be.
+There was no solution, no drug or procedure that could uncross the wires in his brain, and there never would be.
 He could only tread through life as long as he dared, a life that was certain to be solitary, given the lack of interest and understanding of his condition.
 Then again, he wouldn’t want to subject anyone to the world in which he lived, so perhaps a life alone was better.
 So much for reading, he thought, resolving to sleep with the oversized book since he lacked the energy to return it to his desk.

 A soft tap on the bedroom door was heard, which he answered with a tentative call to enter, then again, but louder.
-Clara finally stepped into the room, cane-first; Grant sat up and began to rise but was waved back down as she sat at his side and placed her hand on his.
+Clara finally stepped into the room, cane-first; Grant sat up and began to rise, but was waved back down as she sat at his side and placed her hand on his.
 They remained silent for a while, but her presence spoke volumes.
+They had never shared such a moment.
 He did his best to hold back the tears that had begun to fill his eyes.

 “Happy birthday,” Grant offered.
 His grandmother sighed and shrugged, expressing a weariness of age, and smiled.
 Grant’s head fell, void of thought.

 “Listen to me.”
 It was soft and slow, but she spoke.
 “Your brother is a fool.
 So are your parents, for that matter.
 They’re all braggarts and fools.
 But not you.
 Your mind works differently.
-You’re far more like me, and your great, great, however many greats grandfather—the one they love to talk about.
+You’re far more like me, and your great, great, however many greats grandfather—the one your mother loves to talk about.
 I’ve heard the stories.
 I’ve heard the truth.
 I vaguely recall something about an asylum in Philadelphia—they did that in those days.
 Terrible.
 Or maybe that wasn’t him; I don’t remember.
-I imagine his mind worked differently, maybe like yours, like mine.
-We’re not alone.
 My great aunt, they say, was followed by a horrible melancholy all her days.
-They blamed that on the men in our family tree creating babies into their old age.
-And there was a cousin, oh, I forget his name, he had a similar situation.
+And there was a cousin, oh, now I forget his name.
 Who knows?
-I know you feel different than everyone else, and you are.
-It may not be a difference worth celebrating, and it may feel like something is wrong, but you’re still as nature made you.
+You feel alone and broken, but you’re still as nature made you.
 And you’re every bit as important as your brother, their big hero.
-You’re old enough now.
-Leave the family fools to their own foolish lives.
-You take what you feel, and be your own kind of hero.
-To me.
-You know how.”
+Leave the family fools to their own foolish lives.”
 She wrapped an arm around him for a brief embrace.

 “So, how does it feel to be 90?”
 Grant asked, wiping tears from his cheeks.

 “Inside, I’m still 40, 50.
 It’s this old shell that bothers me.
 But as difficult as every day is, I wouldn’t mind a few more tomorrows.
-So, I’ll take all the life I’m given.
-Remember that when I’m gone.”
+So, I’ll take all the life I’m given.”

 “I don’t remember the last time you spoke.”